 - pay any dividend declared and such failure to pay or redeem continues for one year or more,

-shall be eligible to be re-appointed as a director of that company or appointed in other company for a period of five years from the date on which the said company fails to do so.
+shall be eligible to be re-appointed as a director of that company or appointed in another company for a period of five years from the date on which the said company fails to do so.

 Most Disqualification Due To Non-Compliance!

-In 2017, a mass disqualification of directors by Ministry of Corporate Affairs, took the entire industry by surprise.
+In 2017, a mass disqualification of directors by the Ministry of Corporate Affairs, took the entire industry by surprise.
 More than 3 lakh directors were hit by disqualification as the company had not filed financial statements, or annual returns, or both, for the previous three years.

 Procedure For Removal Of Disqualification Of Director:

 The Companies Act, 2013, does not specify any remedial measures for those who have been disqualified under Section 164(2) of the Act.
-As the disqualification occurs due to strike off the company for non-compliance, therefore, the process to remove disqualification of directors is through the restoration of the company.
+As the disqualification occurs due to a strike off the company for non-compliance, therefore, the process to remove disqualification of directors is through the restoration of the company.

 The company can appeal to the National Company Law Tribunal and if restored, then the director can apply to the ROC for activation of his DIN.

 If a director wants relief on his own, then he can do so by filing a Writ Petition in the concerned High Court.
-Many directors have got relief from the Courts and have successfully saved their career.
+Many directors have got relief from the Courts and have successfully saved their careers.